giftnuss/foodsharing/docs/setting-things-up.md

 | userbot@example.com  | user     |
 | userorga@example.com | user     |

 It also generates more dummy users and dummy data to fill the page with life (a bit at least).
-If you want to modify it, then look at the `SeedCommand.php` file.
+If you want to modify it, then look at the `/src/Dev/SeedCommand.php` file.

 If you make changes to non-PHP frontend files (e.g. .vue, .js or .scss files), then those are direclty reflected in the running docker.